 There are also important events organized by medical academies and associations that could be excellent for companies offering high technology medical devices, as they are focused on very specialized niche sub-sectors.

 Private Hospital Chains

 b.
 Sanitary Registration U.S. Medical Devices 2017, November 2017

 2. Which medical devices need to be registered with the Secretariat of Health (SSA)?

 All medical and healthcare products that will touch or affect the human body need to be registered with the Mexican agency in charge of controlling medical products (COFEPRIS) prior to sale or use in Mexico.
 For this purpose, the General Law of Health defines the following categories:

 a.
 Medical equipment: Apparatus, accessories and instruments for a specific use dedicated to providing medical or surgical attention, or for use in patient examination, diagnosis, treatment and rehabilitation, as well as those used for conducting biomedical research activities.

 b.
 Prosthesis, orthosis and functional aids: Devices intended for replacing or supplementing a human body function, organ or tissue.

 e.
-Surgical Materials and Medical supplies: Any device or material that, regardless of being supplemented with antiseptics or germicide agents, are used in the surgical practice or in the treatment of skin injuries, or other health care procedures and,
+Surgical materials and medical supplies: Any device or material that, regardless of being supplemented with antiseptics or germicide agents, is used in the surgical practice or in the treatment of skin injuries, or other health care procedures.

 3. May I register my product directly with the COFEPRIS?